rdlauer/articles/blues/power-outage/power-outage.md

 ![notecard usb aux connector](notecard-usb-aux.jpg)

 Connect the LiPo battery to the Notecarrier via the `LIPO` JST connector.
-Another advantage of the Notecarrier is that it will continually maintain a charge on the connected LiPo battery while it's powered over USB:
+Another advantage of the Notecarrier is that it will maintain a charge on the connected LiPo battery while it's powered over USB:

 ![notecard lipo connector](notecard-lipo.jpg)